BenjaminKobjolke/auto-face-blur/README.md

+# Changes to the original repository

+- source directory can also be set via argument: face_blur.py "c:\test"

 # Face Blur

 Face Blur is a Python script that automatically detects and blurs faces in images using the MTCNN (Multi-task Cascaded Convolutional Networks) face detection model.